Forget retail theft, Target has a huge edge over Walmart, Amazon

 Target has something Walmart and Amazon don't

-Amazon mad a big push into owned-and-operated clohing brands but struggled to make them as as successful as its Amazon Basics electronics offerings.
-That's likely because people are less willing to buy clothes that that can't see, touch, and try on.
+Amazon (AMZN) - Get Free Report made a big push into owned-and-operated clothing brands but struggled to make them as as successful as its Amazon Basics electronics offerings.
+That's likely because people are less willing to buy clothes that they can't see, touch, and try on.

 That's doubly true for women's bathing suits and underwear, two areas where the online giant tried to create multiple lines.
 Target has done well in those areas and across its clothing offerings because it can display them in its stores.

-Target's edge, however, is not just in clothing where it has built distinct brands that differentiate its offerings from Walmart and Amazon.
+Target's edge, however, is not just in clothing where it has built distinct brands that differentiate its offerings from Walmart (WMT) - Get Free Report and Amazon.
 It also has created standout brands in household goods and groceries.

 "In grocery, this comes to life through examples such as the expansion from traditional gingerbread house kits into new flavors, seasons, and shapes.
 In non-foods, basic products such as cat scratchers have become rotational offerings throughout the year, with new patterns, shapes, and seasonal themes to infuse excitement into the category," Daymon wrote.